-The Section 78 Assessment Structure deliberates on the evaluation of the capacity of both municipalities to provide water in the urban and rural areas of Abaqulusi Local Municipality.
+The Section 78 Assessment Structure deliberates on the evaluation of capacity of both municipalities to provide water in the urban and rural areas of Abaqulusi Local Municipality.

-Although the DDM structures are not fully functional at the moment, however, the technical reports from the Section 78 Assessment and Abaqulusi Protocol have been tabled to Council every quarter to monitor the implementation of resolutions as mandated by the Council.
+Although the DDM structures are not fully functional at the moment, however the technical reports from the Section 78 Assessment and Abaqulusi Protocol have been tabled to Council on a quarterly basis to monitor implementation of resolutions as mandated by the Council.

-3.4.4.4 District Cluster Hubs
+1.18.4.4 District Cluster Hubs